starwing/lbuffer/README.rst

 =========================================

-lbuffer is a C module for lua, it provides mutable string feature to the lua_ language. it has all routines from lua's string module, except pattern match and byte-code dump. and add several modify functions. it provides:
+lbuffer is a C module for lua, it provides mutable string feature to the lua_ language. it has all routines from lua's string module, add several modify functions. it provides:

     * change the value of buffer without copy it.
     * a pair of full feature pack/unpack functions.